tarunkumar1111/The_Crop_Recommendation_System/README.md

-Here’s the **English version** of your README file, designed with proper Markdown formatting for clear readability:

----

 # Crop Recommendation System 🌾

 A **Crop Recommendation System** that predicts the most suitable crop to grow based on environmental parameters.
 This project uses **machine learning** to assist farmers in making data-driven decisions, enhancing crop productivity.